-In Ireland, one of its main goals before it had to ask for a bailout was to restore investor confidence.
+In Ireland, one of its main goals, before it had to ask for a bailout, was to restore investor confidence.
 Unfortunately, Ireland never succeeded, as investors never saw that the Irish government was serious about their fiscal sustainability despite all their fiscal adjustment plans.

-Spain seems to be heading the same direction.
+Spain seems to be heading in the same direction.
 Last month, Spanish bonds soared to almost 6%.
 In order to quell investor fear, the Spanish government publicized that they were able to save an additional 10 billion EUR.

 It not only failed to work but it actually eroded investor confidence.
 Investors became worried about the implication of the savings on economic growth, which resulted in Spanish bond yields moving even higher.